ec-europa/europa-component-library/docs/conventions/component.md

 #### Import base and generic mixins

-The file should import generic rules located in `@ecl-generic-base`, and the ones of the generic component.
+The file should import generic rules located in `@ecl/{system}-base`, and the ones of the generic component.

 #### Check dependencies calls